igniterealtime/community-plugins/ofmeet/readme.md

 * ```https://your-server.com:7443/ofmeet/?r=xxxxx``` - To join a specific room;
 * ```https://your-server.com:7443/ofmeet/?r=xxxxx&novideo=true``` - To join a specific room, audio only (no video);

 To use HTTP instead of HTTPS, replace port 7443 by 7070.
+Please note that for webRTC audio and video, HTTPS is mandatory.

 ### ... the Openfire Meetings Candy-based web client